usnistgov/imppy3d/src/imppy3d/ReadMe.txt

-This is the "functions" directory which contains the definitions of the functions which comprise the imppy3d library.
+This is the "src" directory which contains the definitions of the functions which comprise the imppy3d library (i.e., source code).

 In addition to Python definitions, imppy3d also has custom C-extensions based on the Cython library.
 These are located in the "./cython" folder